lekmao/framer-education/Learn/learn.framerfx/README.md

 # Learn

-Learn is a design system for Framer X. You can find docs for the project’s components [here](https://framer-learn-docs.netlify.com/).
-If you’re getting advanced with Framer X, these components are a great place to pull from and explore.

-Both the docs and this package are in progress, so expect some changes!
+Learn is a design system for Framer X. Both the docs and this package are in progress, so expect some changes!

+- Shared Colors
+- Icon
+- Text
+- Link
+- Switch
+- Button
+- Checkbox
+- Radio
+- CheckboxGroup
+- RadioGroup
+- Slider
+- TextInput
+- Select
+- Segment
+- Tabs
+- Tab Bar
+- Navigation Bar
+- Map

 # Usage